metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 | *Delegate Lock*      | ✅ if Utility or Staking → 🔐 `Locked` | ❌ | ❌ |
 | *Mint (destination)* | ✅ | ❌ | ✅ |

-`TokenDelegateRole` represents the different delegates types.
-There are six different values and instrution are restricted depending on the token delegate role and token state values:
+`TokenDelegateRole` represents the different delegate types.
+There are six different values and instructions are restricted depending on the token delegate role and token state values:

 | **Delegate** | None | `Sale` | `Transfer` | `LockedTransfer` | `Utility` | `Staking` | `Migration` | `Standard` (SPL)  |
 | --------------------- | --- | --- | --- | --- | --- | --- | --- | --- |